Rafael de Sobremonte, 3rd Marquis of Sobremonte: Viceroyalty and the war with Britain

 In April 1804, at the death of Viceroy Joaquín del Pino, he was named as his replacement as Viceroy of the Río de la Plata.

 At that time, Great Britain and Spain were at war, creating the risk of an attack on Buenos Aires.
 He requested help from the Spanish Courts, but the Prime Minister Manuel Godoy answered that he should defend as best as he could, with no help forthcoming.

 Believing there was a high probability of a British attack in Montevideo, he fortified that city and sent his best troops.
 It was the logical decision due to geography, and it would have been very difficult to dislodge them, had they captured that fortified port city.

 The military of the viceroyalty had suffered many casualties lately, particularly during the native uprisings of Tupac Amaru.
-All the help he obtained were a few cannons and the suggestion to arm the people for the defense.
+All the help he obtained were a few cannons and a shipment of muskets and the order to form a militia for the defense.
 The Viceroy understood that arming the creole civilian population, many of them influenced by revolutionary ideas, fomented by the American and French revolutions, was a dangerous strategy for the interests of the Crown.
 History would prove him right as only six years later the Argentine movement for independence was started.

 He had few officers, mostly inexperienced and inefficient, and his navy was very weak.
 His army only had 2,500 men, most of them recruits, with little or no experience with arms.

-As part of his defensive measures, he named the French Santiago de Liniers commander of the port of Ensenada de Barragán, about 70 km south of Buenos Aires, with orders to protect the coast.
-Liniers sent him several warnings that the British had been seen exploring the coast of the River Plate.
+As part of his defensive measures, he made a highly experienced officer of the Spanish Navy, Santiago de Liniers, the commander of the port of Ensenada de Barragán, about 70 km south of Buenos Aires, with orders to protect the coast.
+Liniers had sent him several warnings that the British had been seen exploring the coast of the River Plate.